A Discrete-event-based Simulator for Distributed Deep Learning: SYSTEM ARCHITECTURE

 \subsection{Network Simulation Module}

-The network simulation module is a core part of our framework since it is used to implement a simulation scenario serving as an environment for distributed learning by setting up the network and topology.
-A simulation scenario contains data transmission and data caching in simulation conditions.
-One can create even very complex network topology and study them.
+The network simulation module is a vital part of our framework since it is used to implement an environment for distributed learning.
+Data transmission and caching are supported by this module.